-The word ‘Peril’ (Noun) signifies serious and immediate danger.
-This guide explores its full meaning, definition, roots, examples, synonyms, antonyms, and real-world usage to help you understand how to use ‘Peril’ correctly in different situations.
+The word ‘Peril’ (noun) means serious and immediate danger.
+In this guide, you’ll learn its full meaning, definition, roots, example sentences, synonyms, antonyms, and how to use ‘Peril’ correctly in everyday and formal writing.

 Peril Explained in Depth